Who can apply for a beginner grant?

 Who can apply for a project grant?

-Recipients of a YTCR beginner grant who were supported during the funding period 2017-2020 and are PhD/MD-PhD students can apply for a project grant provided that it serves to broaden their research skills and is not a mere continuation of the beginner grant.
+Recipients of a YTCR beginner grant who were supported during the funding period 2017-2020 and are PhD/MD-PhD students can apply for a project grant provided that the proposed project serves to broaden their research skills and is not a mere continuation of the beginner grant.

 Can one apply for a beginner grant and for a project grant at the same time?

-The program is conceived in two consecutive steps and applicants cannot apply for both types of support at the same time: Young medical doctors can start out in clinical research thanks to a beginner grant guaranteeing them protected time for research.
-Interested grantees then have the possibility to apply for a project grant to consolidate the acquired research skills during the next two years.
+The program is conceived in two consecutive steps; as such, applicants cannot apply for both grant types at the same time: Young medical doctors can start out in clinical research with a beginner grant guaranteeing them protected research time.
+Interested beginner grant recipients can apply for a project grant to consolidate the acquired research skills during two additional years.

 What is the earliest and latest possible start date of a grant?

-For the 2022 call, beginner grants can start on 1 January 2023 at the earliest.
-The start of the grant can be postponed for up to 12 months, i.e. until 1 January 2024 at the latest.
+For the 2023 call, beginner grants can start on 1 January 2024 at the earliest.
+The latest possible start date of the grant is 1 January 2025.

 Project grants usually start immediately after the end of the beginner grant.
-The start of the grant can be postponed by a few months if well justified in the application.
+The start of the grant can be postponed by a few months if the reasons for this delay are well justified in the application.

 In what language must applications be submitted?